holgerbrandl/krangl/README.md

 Installation
 ------------

-To get started simply add it as a dependency via BinTray:
+To get started simply add it as a dependency via Jcenter:
 ```
-compile "de.mpicbg.scicomp:krangl:0.1-SNAPSHOT"
+compile "de.mpicbg.scicomp:krangl:0.3"
 ```